airr-community/airr-standards/docs/api/adc_api_overview.rst

 Piecemeal data loading of data for a specific schema object (e.g. Rearrangement) for a study in a production repository will result in queries returning different results as searches are made over time.
-This can lead to consumers of the data receiving confusing results, makes for complicated data provenance, and hampers scientific reporducibility.
+This can lead to consumers of the data receiving confusing results, makes for complicated data provenance, and hampers scientific reproducibility.

 Authentication
 ~~~~~~~~~~~~~~